reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 * `setFeatureFlagForUser`:

-  This uses user-level targeting feature to set flag for a given user:
+  This uses the user-level targeting feature to set a flag for a given user:

   ```javascript
   cy.task('cypress-ld-control:setFeatureFlagForUser', {